 Give new callers a high priority in the schedule.
 Get first-time, new patients into the office for a first appointment as soon as possible.
 Fickle or not, prospective patients can be wary of taking any new steps, or be uncertain about their selection.
 Providing a quick and convenient appointment helps the patient sooner and demonstrates an impressive level of service.
 Often, a same-day or next-day appointment will effectively take the person entirely out of their search mode.

 In effect, first-time calls in response to advertising are more fragile than fickle, and they require prompt and proper handling.
-And for more on this topic, see the following related articles:
+And for more on this topic, see the following related articles, or see how we transform doctor marketing by generating exposure and increasing qualified leads: